wp-plugins/microblog-poster/readme.txt

     In the field 'Website with facebook login' enter your Blog Url.
     (example: http://mydomain.com)
     Sandbox mode should be disabled.
-    Save changes.
+    Save Changes.

-    5. Copy your 'App ID' and 'App Secret' and configure your facebook account on MicroblogPoster plugin.
+    5. Copy your 'App ID' and 'App Secret' and configure your Facebook account on MicroblogPoster Plugin.

-    6. Follow the link provided by MicroblogPoster to Authorize your App posting on your behalf.
+    6. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.